GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

     1. **Windows**: Press Windows-R, type "powershell" and click OK.
-    2. **MacOS**: Click the Searchlight (magnifying glass) icon in the menu bar, and type a terminal window. "terminal".
+    2. **MacOS**: Click the Searchlight (magnifying glass) icon in the menu bar, and type "terminal".
 Select the Terminal application from the search results.
     3. **Linux**: Varies; on Ubuntu, press Ctrl-Alt-T.

 10. Change the terminal window's active folder to your downloads folder.
 The